 The story was shocking, or, perhaps, touching, enough to be picked up and reported by newspapers throughout the country.
 The Los Angeles Herald reported that Alonzo "had been missing from home since June 26th."
 This language suggests that he disappeared on that day without telling anyone where he was going, though we don't know that for a fact.
 The paper described him as a "wealthy farmer", and that he surely was.

 Alonzo left the bulk of his farm--336 very prosperous acres--to his son Ed.
 But he gave 80 acres just north of that property to his daughter Sarah Conley, along with a "yearling mare colt".
 His daughter Alice Richardson was left $1,500 (worth about $39,000 in 2018), Alonzo's horse Charley, and all of his furniture.
 Ed's wife Laura got his mare Molly.
-His nephew Dan received $200 (about $5,200 in 2018 dollars), the same amount given to Edward A. Chapman (no doubt a relative of Alonzo's widow Rebecca, though it's not clear whether he was a brother or a cousin).
+His nephew Dan received $200 (about $5,200 in 2018 dollars), the same amount given to Edward A. Chapman, a nephew of Alonzo's late second wife Rebecca (the son of Rebecca's brother Joseph Edward ("J. E.") Chapman and his first wife, Hannah Augusta Stevens).
 Interestingly, Dan's brother, and meat-market partner, Dick Dibble received nothing, though he, like Dan, was a witness to the will.

 As the allegedly "Gay Nineties" continued, family members constantly changed partners with joy and sadness in the dance of life.